jayasim/CarND-Traffic-Sign-Classifier-Project/README.md

 3. Then, the most important step is to normalize the values to go from -0.5 to +0.5 instead of going from 0 to 255.
 This helps keep the weights smaller and lets the network fit the curve faster.

 What are some of the important design choices and why were they chosen?

-My model used LeNet architecture as-is where I just modified output dimensions to predict for 43 classes instead of 10.
+I've used LeNet architecture as-is where I just modified output dimensions to predict for 43 classes instead of 10.
 I used batch size of 128 as it was working fine and I didn't find the need to modify it.
 I trained the model on different epochs and learning rates which I have explained in below point #5.
 I used AdamOptimizer as-is which has the benefits of moving averages of parameters (momentum) and converges quickly without hyper-parameter tuning requirements.
 The learning rate was tried with different values as in this order: 0.001, 0.009, 0.007, 0.005, 0.003, 0.001.
 As I was getting desired results at 0.001 as well, I kept it to this rate for my final model evaluation.